morsisko/NosTale-Gfless/README.md

 # The pipe
 The next step before launching the game is to create MS Windows pipe named `\\.\pipe\GameforgeClientJSONRPC` using `CreateNamedPipe` winapi func with duplex and byte modes.
 Then you need to launch the game client with `gf` parameter, and wait for the informations sent over pipe using `ConnectNamedPipe`

-If you see error messagebox like `gf init failed` at this points, it means that the game client couldn't locate `gameforge_client_api.dll` either in the location pointer via registry key, or inside the game folder itself.
+If you see error messagebox like `gf init failed` at this points, it means that the game client couldn't locate `gameforge_client_api.dll` either in the location pointed via registry key, or inside the game folder itself.

 # The protocol
 You can read/write to the pipe using winapi calls like `ReadFile` or `WriteFile`.
 After the game client initialize, it will send...